Research Topics

 Synthetic Data Generation

-On the Similarities of Embeddings in Contrastive Learning [arxiv] [github]
+On the Similarities of Embeddings in Contrastive Learning [paper] [arxiv] [github]

 Chungpa Lee, Sehee Lim, Kibok Lee, Jy-yong Sohn